-The Department of Environmental Health, Consumer Protection Division is an integral part of the State’s Childhood Lead Poisoning Prevention Program (CLPPP).
-Consumer Protection Division coordinates with Public Health Nurses during home environmental investigations to determine the source of lead poisoning for children with harmful levels of lead in their blood.
-In addition, Consumer Protection Division provides outreach and guidance to the public on lead safe work practices, lead hazard reduction and related issues.
+The Department of Environmental Health’s Consumer Protection Division (CPD) is an integral part of the State’s Childhood Lead Poisoning Prevention Program (CLPPP).
+CPD staff coordinate with the Department of Public Health’s nurses during home environmental investigations to determine the source of lead poisoning for children with high levels of lead in their blood.
+Additionally, CPD provides outreach and guidance to the public on lead safe work practices, lead hazard reduction, and related issues.

 Lead poisoning is the most common and preventable environmental disease among California children.
 While there is no known safe level of lead to have in the body, the Centers for Disease Control and Prevention (CDC) has identified five micrograms per deciliter (5mcg/dl) as the level of concern.
 Lead can cause learning disabilities, behavioral problems, damage to the central nervous system, and at very high levels may cause seizures, coma, and even death.
 There is no cure for lead poisoning however, medical treatment can lower the level of lead in the blood.
 The best way to address childhood lead poisoning is to prevent exposure.
 For more information on lead exposure and steps to protect your child from lead around your home, visit Lead Education Materials.

 Screening is the only way to know if a child has elevated blood lead levels.
 Consult with a doctor about getting a blood lead test if you think your child may be at risk of lead exposure.
 Blood lead tests are free when your child gets a Well Child Check-up if you have Medi-Cal or if you are in the Child Health and Disability Prevention (CHDP) Program.
 Also, health insurance plans will pay for blood lead testing.
 For additional information visit County of Santa Clara Public Health Childhood Lead Poisoning Prevention.

 You can find information on lead safe practices for repainting, remodeling, and abating household lead hazards here.